 - a liquid diet

-- intravenous fluids (IV fluids)
+- intravenous (IV) fluids (for hydration)

 - pain medication

-- thrombolytics (medicines that dissolve blot clots)
+- thrombolytics, which are medicines that dissolve blot clots

-- surgery to remove the arterial blockage
+- surgery to remove the blockage in your arteries

-Other complications associated with IC include
+Other complications associated with IC include:

 - eating a healthy diet